 loved miners, drillers, lumberjacks, steelworkers, cotton pickers, farmers, and sharecroppers--men

-with transportation--he saw America as a place of speed and movement--it comes alive in the mural.
-But
+transportation--he saw America as a place of speed and movement--it comes alive in the mural.
+But with

-was simply an artist identified by a unique style who loved his land and the people in it.
+artist identified by a unique style who loved his land and the people in it.